nima-siboni/RLlib-with-Dict-State/README.md

 ## Training of the custom agent in the custom model

 With the custom model and the custom environment, we are ready to start our training!
+The training script which is explained below can be found in ```experience_and_learn.py``` in the project root folder.

 * initialize ```ray``` with